Skip to main content

 For New Patients

-You can manually add background information (e.g., age, medical history, reason for visit) before starting the visit.
+You can manually add patient context and background information (e.g., age, medical history, reason for visit) before starting the visit.

 After the Note is Generated

-The patient context is automatically incorporated into the note.
+Patient context is automatically incorporated into your note.
 However, if after reviewing the note you would like to remove the patient context, you can click the Remove Context button in the right-hand menu.

 If you want to add the patient context back into the note, the same button turns into the Add Patient Context button.
 Click the button to regenerate the note to include the patient context.